nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 7. Else if there is no duplicate `Internship`, the `Internship` created will be added into the `Model` component.
-8. The currently selected `Internship` in the `Model` component will be updated to become this new `Internship` such that the right UI panel displays the information for this new `Internship`.
+8. The currently selected `Internship` in the `Model` component will be updated to become this new `Internship` such that the [View Panel](#setting-up-and-getting-started) displays the information for this new `Internship`.

 <div style="page-break-after: always;"></div>

 #### Design Considerations

 - Whether to make all fields in the `add` command compulsory

 1. **Alternative 1 (chosen): Make only essential fields compulsory**
     * Pros: More user-centric as not all users want to enter the optional information, which is not exactly critical in tracking internships.
-    * Cons: More work is to be done in code implementation.
+    * Cons: More work needs to be done in code implementation.
 For example, the absence of optional fields should not cause a `ParseException`, and there is a need to include a default value of `NA` for input without any `Comment`.

 2. **Alternative 2: Make all fields compulsory**
     * Pros: Easier to implement as there is no need to differentiate between compulsory and optional fields during command parsing, and it is easier to compare between